Los Angeles Rams vs. San Francisco 49ers NFL Week 10 Odds, Plays and Insights for November 15, 2021

 Over/under insights

-- Los Angeles' games this season have gone over 49 points five of 11 times.

-- San Francisco's games have gone over 49 points in five of 10 chances this season.
+- Los Angeles has combined with its opponents to put up more than 49 points in five of 11 games this season.

-- Monday's total is 3.1 points lower than the two team's combined 52.1 points per game average.
+- In 50% of San Francisco's games this season (5/10), the teams combined to score more than Monday's over/under of 49.

 - The 47.1 combined points per game that these two squads have allowed this season are 1.9 fewer than the 49 over/under in this contest.

-- The Rams and their opponents have scored an average of 50.7 points per game in 2020, 1.7 more than Monday's total.
+- The average total in Rams games this season is 50.7, 1.7 points above Monday's total of 49.

-- The 49 total in this game is 2.2 points above the 46.8 average total in 49ers games this season.
+- The 46.8 PPG average total in 49ers games this season is 2.2 points fewer than this game's over/under.

 Rams stats and trends